Comparing CION Invt (CION) & Its Competitors

 Insider and Institutional Ownership

 1.6% of CION Invt shares are held by institutional investors.
 Comparatively, 53.1% of shares of all “Holding & other investment offices” companies are held by institutional investors.
 0.1% of CION Invt shares are held by company insiders.
 Comparatively, 21.1% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares CION Invt and its rivals gross revenue, earnings per share and valuation.

 Summary